mkondratek/git-machete-blog-post/blog.md

 Bear in mind that there is no need to edit the machete file manually to set up your branch layout tree.
 Feel free to use `Discover Branch Layout` functionality that will find it out for you automatically.
 It can be performed from `Help -> Find Action...` (default shortcut: `Ctrl + Shift + A`).
-Furthermore, the discover happens in the case of a missing or empty machete file (although the discovered layout might require some manual changes).
+Furthermore, the discovery happens in the case of a missing or empty machete file (although the discovered layout might require some manual changes).

 ### Lights, Camera...
 Actions